 All aboard: a family cycling holiday by train

 Whistle.
 Beeps.
 Doors shut.
 The train glides out of Leicester station.
 We count and smile.
-We count to be sure everything’s with us: pairs of panniers, red, yellow, and orange; our bike trailer and its 90-litre green camping-kit bag; two kids’ bikes; two adult bikes; two bike seats; a three-year-old; a five-year-old; two grown-ups; two white bunnies; and a toy car – all heading home for Sheffield.
+We count to be sure everything’s with us: pairs of panniers, red, yellow, and orange; our bike trailer and its 90-litre green camping kit bag; two kids’ bikes; two adult bikes; two bike seats; a three-year-old; a five-year-old; two grown-ups; two white bunnies; and a toy car – all heading home for Sheffield.

-We smile, hearts still racing, because beyond the physical achievement, getting all this on a train begs many questions.
+We smile, hearts still racing, because beyond the physical achievement, getting all this on a train raises many questions.
 Will our booked bike spaces be empty?
 Will station or train staff ask us what we’re doing?
 Will other passengers block our way?
 Will one of the children need the toilet?
 Will the train be late and make us miss our connection?
 Will there be a last-minute platform change?

 Despite these challenges, we put our family and bikes on trains again and again – 37 times in the last year.

 The challenge of using trains with multiple bikes makes us a rare species.
 However, we believe British train operators are making it easier, year on year, for our kind of holidaying to work.
 Perhaps it’s the National Cycle-Rail Awards?

 We are finding more and more train staff are eager to accommodate bikes, and we’re enjoying using new or refurbished trains with improved spaces, including on Scotrail, Northern, Transpennine and First Great Western services.